bartmika/bartlomiejmika-hugo/content/post/2021/red-mulberry-growlog-1.md

 *Before I began, I had to take into account that red mulberries are at risk to hybridize with the white mulberries when making any seed purchases.*

 I committed to grow these beautiful trees and my search for a seed supplier began!
 After spending a few days researching seed suppliers, I reached out to a few suppliers to get a response to the *hybridizing problem*.
-In the end, I recieved the following response from [The Incredible Seed Company](https://www.incredibleseeds.ca/):
+In the end, I received the following response from [The Incredible Seed Company](https://www.incredibleseeds.ca/):

 ![The Incredible Seed Company Email](/img/2021/02-07/email.png)

 Hurray!
 My order was placed and I received the seeds.
+I choose to purchase from this company [because their seed stock is ethical sourced](https://www.incredibleseeds.ca/pages/safe-seed-pledge) and they are a [mom & pop home business located in Nova Scotia](https://www.incredibleseeds.ca/pages/about-us).

+*My personal philosophy is buy more from what you see of, and I love seeing small businesses grow (pun intended), especially environmentally friendly ones!*

+Here is seed packaging I received:

 ![Red Mulberry Seed Pack](/img/2021/02-07/red_mulberry_seed_pack.jpg)